fbpx

 Close

-Incivility in Nursing & Horizontal Violence
+Strategies to Address Incivility in Nursing

-Incivility in Nursing & Horizontal Violence
+Strategies to Address Incivility in Nursing

 When you think of the nurse community, you don’t necessarily think of nurse incivility or horizontal violence.
 Many people have asked, what is incivility in nursing?
 Isn’t nursing the most caring profession in the world?
 Believe us, nobody wants to believe that there are examples of incivility in nursing.
 Nursing has always been a trusted position in healthcare, and the goal is to keep it that way through education on these types of wrinkles in the healthcare system.
 Nurses have a unique heart to serve patients and the healthcare community in a selfless way, however, just like any other community, there’s still acts of violence and nurse incivility that occur.
 Unfortunately, with nurse incivility occurring, the only way to address it is to discuss it, educate other healthcare professionals on the warning signs, and commit to removing it from our culture.